 Can you assure clients will have access to all BA and IB fares and content?

-The content delivered through participating GDS platforms will be at the same level of content our customers are accustomed to seeing.
+The content delivered through participating GDS platforms will be at the same level our customers are accustomed to seeing at this time.
 CWT is dedicated to ensure our clients have the content they need.